EterniumDev/NS/README.md

 - The command cl_showspeed 1 no longer requires sv_cheats 1 to be used
 - Command r_detailtextures readded
 - Electrified TFs and RTs can no longer attack while recycling and will no longer appear to be electrified
-- AutoSwap CVar added, allowing disabling auto swap on weapon pickup (currently server wide)
+- AutoSwap CVar added, allowing disabling auto swap on weapon pickup (currently must be set in client's console or config, but an dropdown could be added to the options menu)
 - Welder now deals x2 damage vs structures
-- Marine's Pistols are now dropped on death
+- Marine's Pistol and pistol ammo is now dropped on death
 - Extra zoom levels for marine minimap added

 ## Bugs